 Turnover is the main reason the hiring process is so draining.
 Just when you think you’ve filled a role, the new hire leaves and you have to start all over again.
 Nip turnover in the bud by focusing on the future.

-“A lot of the time, turnover is a result of an employee realizing that there is no room to grow within a company,” said Jacob Dayan, co-founder and CEO of Community Tax.
+“A lot of the time, turnover is a result of an employee realizing that there is no room to grow within a company,” said Jacob Dayan, co-founder and CEO of Community Tax and Finance Pal.
 “When hiring for a position, it is crucial to consider the potential growth of the employee and where you see them in 5 years.”

 With a little extra work early on, you can find an employee who’s perfect for the current role and for one with the company in the future.
 This will help reduce turnover in the long-run and keep your stress level low.